 - Forecasting Admin - Users who have this Secondary Security Role will have the ability to edit the Configuration for Custom Sales Forecasting.
 Only Users who have the Primary Security Role of Full Access will also have this ability

-- Forecasting Approval - Uses who have this Secondary Security Role will have the ability to Approve the Custom Sales Forecast, which would then apply it to the Schedule
+- Forecasting Approval - Uses who have this Secondary Security Role will have the ability to edit and Approve the Custom Sales Forecast, which would then apply it to the Schedule

 - Forecasting Location- Users who have this Secondary Security Role will have the ability to create and edit Custom Sales Forecasts for their specific Location(s).
 They will not have the ability to Approve these Forecasts or edit the Configuration for Forecasting, unless they also have other Security Roles that grant those functions

 - Note: The Location noted on the User record will be the Location that this User would have access to in creating and editing Custom Sales Forecasts

 To navigate to Custom Sales Forecasting, click 'Daily Forecasting' under 'Reports' in the 'Operations' Module.

 Custom Sales Forecast